kimchi-project/kimchi/docs/API.md

         * cdrom *(optional)*: An array of invalid cdrom names.
         * disks *(optional)*: An array of invalid volume names.
         * storagepools *(optional)*: An array of invalid storagepool names.
+    * cpu_info: CPU-specific information.
+        * vcpus: The number of CPUs assigned to the VM
+        * maxvcpus: The maximum number of CPUs that can be assigned to the VM
+        * topology: Processor topology, includes:
+            * sockets - The maximum number of sockets to use.
+            * cores   - The number of cores per socket.
+            * threads - The number of threads per core.

 * **DELETE**: Remove the Template
 * **POST**: *See Template Actions*